panjd123/SBSP/doc/report.md

 Experiments show that the initial solution obtained by this method is far better than the initial solution obtained by Gurobi itself.

-### A variant of the above Linear programming model
+### A variant of the above Linear programming model: using step sine

 The disadvantage of the above model is that no matter which similar method is adopted, it cannot build a model with a reasonable complexity to find the optimal solution, so we consider some modifications of the model.